Marimuthu1996/Marimuthu1996/README.md

 - 👋 Hi, I’m Marimuthu
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Backend Development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me -> you can contact me via :-
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: ...
+- Email: marimuthu1742@gmail.com
+- phone no: 8870140867